 You might say that all the facts are observed and collected by a specific team who then escalate this to your head of marketing and president.
 Then your head of marketing and president will brief your C-level executives and meet with them about how to communicate what happened and how your business is handling things.

 Finally, these instructions will be passed down to the marketing team who can create communications for all stakeholders, especially online.

-Team members might be expected to take on a customer support role by answering questions and concerns on social media channels or email.
+Team members might be expected to take on a customer support role by answering questions and concerns while managing multiple social media channels or email inboxes.
 And you might include very detailed guidelines for the specific PR crisis, such as what questions they can answer on their own and which ones may need reviewing from higher-ups.